tobias-fyi/data-may-differ/projects/sci_fi_irl/001-tech_terminology_velocity.md

 One great example of this that immediately comes to mind is traveling through and living in outer space.
 (You thought I was going to say artificial intelligence, weren't you?)

 Of course there are many stories set in space that do not pay much attention to the minute or day-to-day details of life in zero-gravity.
 However, as a powerful literary or plot device that can give a story depth and realism, it is usually addressed at some level.
 Although vast majority of the sci-fi I consume nowadays comes in the form of books, the most vivid portrayal of life in the void also happens to be one of my favorite book and television series, The Expanse.
-If you don't know what that is or have not read or watched it, I'd very highly recommend it.

-The reason for it being high up on my list is not solely due to this portrayal and the fact that I enjoy hard sci-fi when it's done well.
-To go back to what I stated earlier, it gives me a new lens through which I can consider the concept.
-I believe it's likely that humans will start living in space sometime in the next several decades.
+The reason for it being high up on my list is not solely due to this portrayal or the fact that I enjoy hard sci-fi when it's done well.
+To go back to what I stated earlier, these stories give me new perspectives on novel concepts.

-The fact is that living in space without natural gravity and being surrounded by vacuum changes almost everything about day to day life, and indeed much more than that.

-My point is that we can and should explore as many of the possible ramifications of these types of things *now*, before we're on our way past the stratosphere
+Stories like The Expanse allow us to explore the possible ramifications of potentially civilization-changing things *now*, before we're on our way past the stratosphere, en masse.

 The Sci-Fi IRL series is my first attempt at connecting the various science-fiction universes with our own.

-## Part 1: Technology Terminology Velocity
+## Part 1: Goals

 The goal of this particular piece is to make the smallest baby step possible toward the overarching goal of the project, which is to answer the question, "What is the relationship, if any, between the ideas and technology in science-fiction and those of the real world?"